Wi-Fi 7 Operations

 If the AP radio power is off, then 802.11be capability of the radio is switched off.
 For the AP to be 802.11e capable, all radios have to be switched on.

-The 802.11be standard mandates preamble puncturing for 80 MHz or wider bandwidths, specifically outlining puncturing scenarios for 80 MHz, 160 MHz, and 320 MHz bandwidths.
-Key applications include the following.
+The 802.11be standard mandates preamble puncturing for bandwidths of 80 MHz or greater.
+It specifically describes puncturing scenarios for 80 MHz, 160 MHz, and 320 MHz bandwidths.
+Key applications include:

-• More 240 MHz Channel Options at 6 GHz: Preamble puncturing increases the availability of 240 MHz channels, offering more flexibility for network deployments.
+• Providing More 240 MHz Channel Options at 6 GHz: Preamble puncturing increases the availability of 240-MHz channels, offering more flexibility for network deployments.

-Overall, preamble puncturing is a tactical method for optimizing spectrum use, increasing network adaptability to interference, and enhancing bandwidth efficiency, leading to a more reliable wireless network.
+Overall, preamble puncturing is a tactical method for optimizing spectrum use.
+It increases network adaptability to interference and enhances bandwidth efficiency for a more reliable wireless network.

-It is important to note that these configurations will not be transmitted to APs through CAPWAP payloads.
-Instead, the configuration details will be visible when executing the detailed 'show' command for the RF profile.
+It is important to note that these configurations are not transmitted to APs through CAPWAP payloads.
+Instead, the configuration details are visible when executing the detailed show command for the RF profile.

 Procedure